List of judoka: Highest grades

+A number of living judoka have been promoted to 10th dan by the Olympic Games-affiliated International Judo Federation.
+Some national (country) associations, continental unions and independent (often multi-style) bodies have also promoted judoka to 10th dan.

 Only fifteen people have been promoted to 10th dan by the Kōdōkan.
 Twelve were promoted between 1935 and 1984.
 The other three were promoted together on 8 January 2006.
-However, as of October 2022-end, all three of the 2006 promotion receivers are deceased, so presently there are no living 10th dan-holders with Kōdōkan grade recognition.
+However, as of October 2022-end, all three of the 2006 promotion receivers are deceased.

-Other judoka have been promoted to 10th dan by the IJF, though not recognised by the Kōdōkan, which recognises no grades other than its own.
-Some national (country) associations, continental unions and independent (often multi-style) bodies have also promoted judoka to 10th dan.